pred-org/neg-risk-ctf-adapter/scripts/README.md

 To find the correct factory addresses:

-1. Check Polymarket's documentation or deployed contracts
+1. Check PRED's documentation or deployed contracts
 2. Look for existing CTFExchange deployments on the target network
-3. Contact the Polymarket team for the official factory addresses
+3. Contact the PRED team for the official factory addresses

 ## Example Output